Understanding Your Blackboard Course Site

 (2) Syllabus, Getting Started, and Course Content.
 These are the three default Content Areas.
 Note the hollow square next to each.
 This indicated it is initially empty.
 Empty Content Areas will not show to students, so none of these links will show until you post something in them.
 All UAS classes are required to post a syllabus at minimum, but depending on the needs or your class you may or may not use all these Content Areas.
 You also have the option to add new Content Areas if the structure of your class would benefit.

 Guest Access to Content Areas: "Guests" are visitors to your class who are not on your class roster.
 The default course site allows Guest access to Announcements, Syllabus and Getting Started but not to Course Content.
 If you create a new Content Area then it will also be set to "Deny Guests", but this can be changed using the drop-down menu to the right of the Course Menu link.
 Guests are restricted from visiting areas Discussion and Classlist where student information is visible.

-(3) Discussions (Discussion Board), Webmeeting and Webmeeting Archives.
-All of these are intially hidden as shown by the squares with slash through it next to the link.
+(3) Discussions (Discussion Board), WebMeeting and WebMeeting Archives.
+All of these are initially hidden as shown by the squares with slash through it next to the link.
 To enable use of these tools by students click on the two downward arrows to the right of the link and choose "Show Link" in the drop-down menu.

 Additional tools include:

 (4) ePortfolio - link to the class related UAS Online ePortfolio

 (5) Tools - this link is hidden.
 Click here and you'll see a variety of additional tools.
 If you choose to use any you can either add that tool directly to the course menu using the plus sign on the upper left or set the Tools link on the Course Menu to "Show".
 In that case you should click "Hide Link" next to any tools you are not using.